DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-rainbacani/README.md

     - Descendants
       - Children/grandchildren
 - *M-ary tree*
-  - If every internal vertex has exactly children.
+  - If every internal vertex has exactly m children.
   - An m-ary tree with m = 2 is called a binary tree.